Top Frame

 Richard Thomas Biernacki

-John Nidecker (Born March 30, 1913; Professed November 22, 1976; Died June 20,1988), a retired White House staffer, was a tireless servant in the church and the Brotherhood.
+John Nidecker (Born March 30, 1913; Professed November 22, 1976; Died June 20, 1988), a retired White House staffer, was a tireless servant in the church and the Brotherhood.
 He was formative in the creation of the Vestment Exchange, The Servant, and in the educational program of the community.
+He served at Saint Anne’ s, Damascus, Maryland.

 James Teets

 James Teets is the Brotherhood’s Treasurer and Director of Public Relations and also serves as Master of Ceremonies.
 He made his First Profession of Vows in 1977.
-He assists at Saint James’ Fordham, the Bronx, as well as holding the position of Deputy Inspector of Elections for the Diocese of New York.
+He assists at The Church of the Advent, Baltimore.
+He previously served for almost two decades as Deputy Inspector of Elections for the Diocese of New York.
 He is an honorary canon of the Dioceses of Honduras and Liberia, an Officer of the Most Venerable Order of the Hospital of Saint John of Jerusalem, and member of the Board of Managers of the Bible and Common Prayer Book Society of The Episcopal Church.
 After serving for almost 24 years at the Episcopal Church Center in New York City on the staffs of three Presiding Bishops, he retired at the end of 2009.
 His career was in the field of missiology.

 Luke Anthony Nowicki